-The network, funded through a cooperative agreement from NICHD’s Pregnancy and Perinatology Branch (PPB), seeks to understand the causes of stillbirth, improve stillbirth reporting, and develop preventive interventions for the condition.
-In addition, the work of the SCRN is leading to the standardization of reporting procedures and post-mortem examination protocols, which allow more accurate data on the topic.
+The network, funded through a cooperative agreement from NICHD’s Pregnancy and Perinatology Branch, seeks to understand the causes of stillbirth, improve stillbirth reporting, and develop preventive interventions for the condition.
+In addition, SCRN’s work is leading to the standardization of reporting procedures and post-mortem examination protocols, which allow more accurate data on the topic.

 The network includes five clinical research sites at universities across the nation, as well as the data coordinating center (DCC).

 SCRN studies include surveillance, case-control, and follow-up studies on stillbirth.
 Case-by-case analyses include clinical history, postmortem examination of the fetus, and placental pathology.
 Network studies seek to identify risk factors for stillbirth, including environmental and geographical factors.
 Enrollment of 668 stillbirths and 1,768 live births in 59 hospitals was completed August 31, 2008.

 - A surveillance study of all stillbirths occurring in the geographical catchment areas of the five clinical sites, involving retrospective record abstraction and prospective surveillance to assess the completeness of two sources of stillbirth reports, including hospital labor and delivery logs and state vital statistics records

 - The first large case-control stillbirth study in the United States to simultaneously include population-based controls and complete fetal autopsy and placental pathology examinations to obtain high-quality information about stillbirth and study risk factors for stillbirth by obtaining detailed information from live birth controls

 - A follow-up study to determine the number of women who have had subsequent pregnancies and/or complications following a stillbirth, to evaluate how well women who have had a stillbirth are able to resolve their grief, and to examine whether life-course stresses and environmental factors are associated with an increased risk of stillbirth

 - Brown University